Circular motion around a regular rotating Hayward black hole: Introduction

-In theoretical physics, combining GR with quantum theory is a demanding issue and could only be overcome by knowing the structure of singularity encountering in GR.
+In theoretical physics, combining GR with quantum theory is a demanding issue and could only be overcome by knowing the structure of singularity encountered in GR.
 This makes it essential to study the geodesic structure of a BH.
 They could convey attractive information as well as exhibit a rich structure of the background geometry.
-Among different types of geodesic motions, the circular one is much attractive.
+Among different types of geodesic motions, the circular one is much more attractive.
 Photons can be used to obtain information on motions of BHs.
 The study of geodesics was for the first time introduced by Chandrasekhar \cite{Chandrasekhar} for the Schwarzschild, RN and Kerr BHs.
-Afterward, many researchers take part in studying the geodesic structure around BHs \cite{Mashhoon,Shibata,Stuclik3,M.Shahzadi,Khan1,Larranaga,zahid}.
+Afterwards, many researchers take part in studying the geodesic structure around BHs \cite{Mashhoon,Shibata,Stuclik3,M.Shahzadi,Khan1,Larranaga,Lightman}.
+Khan and Ren \cite{KhanCJP, KhanAIP} by examining the motion of dyonic charged BH deduced that both charge and dyonic charge decreases the stability of circular orbits.
 Leiva et al. \cite{Leiva} explored the geodesic of Schwarzschild BH in rainbow gravity.
-Pugliese et al. \cite{Pug1,Pug2} by examining the RN BH, extrapolates the existence of circular orbit with vanishing angular momentum.
+Pugliese et al. \cite{Pug1, Pug2} by examining the RN BH extrapolate the existence of circular orbit with vanishing angular momentum.
 Fernando \cite{Fernando} investigate geodesics motion in the background of Schwarzschild BH surrounded by quintessence.
 Abbas and Sabiullah \cite{Abbas} by studying the geodesics of regular Hayward BH observed that the moving massive particles along timelike geodesics are dragged towards BH.
 By considering timelike geodesics, the influence of magnetic field on particle dynamics is examined around Kerr-MOG (modified gravity of theory) BH \cite{Sharif}.
-Most recently, Khan et al \cite{Khan2,Khan3} investigated the particle dynamics near a dyonic charged and rotating braneworld BH with a cosmological constant.